-Hat shop Simply Devine is owned and managed by mother and daughter, Joy Devine and Liz Devine-Wright.
+Hat shop Simply Devine is owned and managed by Liz Devine-Wright.
 The Tadcaster business changed banks in order to cut costs and get a better service, and chose the Co-operative Bank.

 "We transferred when our start-up free banking with another bank had expired and it started charging what we thought were excessive amounts.
-And I can honestly say it's one of the best business decisions we've ever made," says Liz Devine-Wright.
+And I can honestly say it's one of the best business decisions we've ever made," says Liz.